jjy961228/ConCSE-Unified-Contrastive-Learning-and-Augmentation-for-Code-Switched-Embeddings/README.md

 ## (2024 ICPR)ConCSE: Unified Contrastive Learning and Augmentation for Code Switched Embeddings

-ConCSE's folder contains the code dataset for our paper \underline{ConCSE: Unified Contrastive Learning and Augmentation for Code Switched Embeddings}
+ConCSE's folder contains the code dataset for our paper [ConCSE : Unified Contrastive Learning and Augmentation for Code Switched Embeddings]

  contains ConCSE's code and Koglish dataset.